 We intend to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours, or as dictated by local conditions.
 In these circumstances, we will endeavour to make the best possible arrangements whilst maintaining the integrity of your trip.

 DETAILED ITINERARY

-Day 1-2: Arrive Bangkok
+Days 1-2: Fly to Bangkok

 Meals: D